-PHE 219 Lifeguarding 1 hour Stresses self-rescue skills and extensive rescues.
+Stresses self-rescue skills and extensive rescues.
 The student will develop a positive attitude toward safety while in or about water environment.
 Lab fee.
 Activity course.
 Prerequisites: PHE 113, 114.

-1 hour PHE 220 Folk Movement Exploration Emphasizes the origin and history of dance steps and movements.
+PHE 220 Folk Movement Exploration

+Emphasizes the origin and history of dance steps and movements.
 Skill acquisition in square dance, folk dance, and clogging.
 Activity course.

+PHE 222 Physical Education Activities

+The focus of this course is to equip the student with knowledge, safety, and experience of those physical activities an individual can participate in for a lifetime.
+Activities will include indoor and outdoor activities which can be performed at varying levels of intensity.
+Certification requirement for Dance is included.

-PHE 233 Musical Theatre Dance I 1 hour Emphasizes theatrical dance, technique and ballet balance work, swing partner work, and audition tactics.
+PHE 233 Musical Theatre Dance I

+Emphasizes theatrical dance, technique and ballet balance work, swing partner work, and audition tactics.
 Designed for physical education educators and theatre majors.
 Activity course.

-PHE 234 Musical Theatre Dance II 1 hour Emphasizes advanced theatrical dance, technique and ballet balance work, swing partner work, and audition tactics.
+PHE 234 Musical Theatre Dance II

+Emphasizes advanced theatrical dance, technique and ballet balance work, swing partner work, and audition tactics.
 Designed for theatre majors.
 Activity course.

-PHE 313 Kinesiology 3 hours Investigates and analyzes human movement.
+PHE 313 Kinesiology

+Investigates and analyzes human movement.
 Prerequisite: BIO 254 or BIO 314, or consent of instructor.

-PHE 323 3 hours Movement and Rhythms Rhythmical activities emphasizing basic movement and movement exploration.
-PHE 333 Motor Development & Performance 3 hours A study of the fundamental concepts of motor development, motor learning, and motor performance.
+PHE 323 Movement and Rhythms

+Rhythmical activities emphasizing basic movement and movement exploration.

+PHE 333 Motor Development & Performance

+A study of the fundamental concepts of motor development, motor learning, and motor performance.
 Topics include the developmental sequence of fundamental movement patterns/skill acquisition and factors that may influence such development, information processing, motor program development, motor abilities, importance of feedback for skill development, principles of motor skill learning, and their application to teacher/learner scenarios.

-PHE 363 Team and Individual Sports Instruction 3 hours Presents techniques, fundamentals, strategies, and skills of team and individual sports.
+PHE 363 Team and Individual Sports Instruction

+Presents techniques, fundamentals, strategies, and skills of team and individual sports.
 The course addresses the instruction of sports in the educational, recreational, and competitive settings.

-PHE 373 Theories of Coaching 3 hours Presents principles of coaching.
+PHE 373 Theories of Coaching

+Presents principles of coaching.
 Emphasizes philosophies, organization, administration, coaching strategies, management, and unique responsibilities involved.

-PHE 483 Practicum in Coaching 3 hours
+PHE 483 Practicum in Coaching

+Offers practical experience coaching in a middle or secondary school setting; requires 90 hours.
+Duties and responsibilities determined by the supervising coach.